cindehaa/sudoku-solver/README.md

 ## How To Use

 To clone and run this application, you'll need [Git](https://git-scm.com), [Python](https://www.python.org/downloads/), and an IDE.
-From the IDE terminal:

-1. Clone this repository
-git clone https://github.com/cindehaa/sudoku-solver
+1. From the terminal, clone this repository: git clone https://github.com/cindehaa/sudoku-solver

-2. Go into the repository
+2. Go into the repository:
 sudoku-solver > sudoku_solver.py

 3. In line 10, fill in my_board with the board you'd like to solve.
 Alternatively, in line 145, replace my_board with any of the example boards (between lines 22 and 62)